 Machine Learning (ML)

 ML is a segment of AI.
 While the latter mimics human reasoning, the former is about mimicking how humans learn.
-In healthcare automation, ML makes data-based decisions as precisely as ever.
+In automation in healthcare, ML makes data-based decisions as precisely as ever.
 ML-based tools can forecast the most effective treatment options.

 You fuel PHIs and treatment framework into the system, and it provides you with the ready-to-go solution.
 The technology’s self-learning capabilities have a broad range of applications.
 They can evolve and become more accurate.
 You need to provide them with enough training data.